urbit/urbit/pkg/hs/urbit-uruk/skew.md

 indirection and an allocation).

 Doing linked list traversal is bad.
 Allocating inside your function calling convention is bad.
+Doing hash table lookups during function call dispatch is bad.
 On a quick test running the Ackermann function, the Urbit v0.10.7 interpreter spent 45% of the runtime in the allocator or in reference count management.
 It had an L2 cache miss rate of approximately 25%.
 This is bonkers.
 We know it's slow, but why exactly is it slow?

 I traced through running `(add 2 2)`.
 When you count up the work that goes into